Brooklands, New Plymouth: History

 An area of 53 acres (21.5 hectares) became the property of prominent Taranaki businessman Newton King, and a mansion named Brooklands was built there in the first decade of the 20th century.
-When King died in 1927, he left the sum of £10,000 to the New Plymouth parks and reserves board.
+When King died in 1927, he left £10,000 to the New Plymouth parks and reserves board.
 However, due to some failed business ventures prior to his death, the money was unavailable, and in 1934 the trustees of his estate gifted the property to the New Plymouth borough instead.
 Unable to find a use for the house, it was demolished in 1936.

 The suburb expanded south to its current limits in the 1950s.